 It is common to see gangs of juveniles stirring up the water, adult males vying for the attention of females in competition pods, and babies learning how to be a whale in “training sessions.”

 So long, time to eat!

 In March and April, things slow down again as the humpback whales start their journey back to the colder waters up north to feed.

 Encounters are however still possible, but the frequency of the sightings reduces compared to the peak months.
 During this time it is most common to see mothers with their newborn calves who are almost ready to start the migration to the feeding grounds.

-Frequently Asked Questions on our Whale Watching Tours
+Frequently Asked Questions regarding Whale Watching Maui